jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September

+## Day 16
+#### A commission was formed to obtain control of all land along the Niagara River.
+This was made easier because a narrow strip along the river was already government land.

+#### Before the Queen Victoria Park Commission began to buy up land besides the Falls, tourists had to pay for everything.
+There were no public washrooms, no drinking fountains, and no safety barriers around the Falls.
+As a result, it was not uncommon for tourists crowding close to the Falls, or hypnotized by the flow of the river, to step too close and fall in.

+#### Each section of the 56-kilometer stretch of Niagara Parks has its own places of interest.
+These are joined by the Niagara Parkway, a road that runs the whole length of the river.

+#### The Niagara Parks Commission operates restaurants, parks and gardens, rides, museums and historic houses, golf courses, native sites and gift shops.
+The Commission also operates a School of Horticulture, with large gardens.

+#### The Commission shows how governments can work to make visits to natural wonders like Niagara Falls a good experience for the general public.

+#### Before railways and automobiles became common, transporting goods over long distances was a difficult chore.
+In early North America, roads were often bad or non-existent.

+#### Fur traders carried their furs and other supplies in canoes.
+But even large canoes were not big enough to hold a shipment of wheat.

+#### Without a canal to move their farm produce, crops were sometimes left to rot.

+#### This creek runs towards Lake Ontario.
+It rises above the Escarpment, which stands from 150 to 300 feet high.

+#### Nearly all the work was done with shovels, pickaxes, horses and wagons.
+In places, the ground was soft and landslides occurred.
+In other places, the men had to dig through solid granite rock.

+#### After sinking all the money that he, his family and friends had into the canal, more was needed.

+#### The problem of getting the boats to climb the escarpment was solved by a series of 35 wooden locks.
+These carried a ship 327 feet upwards.
+The ship would enter a lock with a small amount of water.
+More water would come into the lock, lifting the boat another ten or fifteen feet.
+Then the ship would move into the next lock, and be lifted up again.
+Boats going in the opposite direction were lowered instead of lifted.

+#### Now large sea-going and lake vessels cross the Niagara Peninsula from Lake Ontario to Lake Erie.
+They carry grain, coal, iron ore, oil and many other bulk products.

+#### Sam Walton opened his Walton's Five and Dime in Bentonville, Arkansas, in 1950.
+Twelve years later he opened the first Walmart in Bentonville.
+His business philosophy was simple good prices, great selection and a friendly greeting.

+#### He emphasized that it is important to speak to people before they speak to you.
+Walton also believed that good deals from suppliers should be passed along to customers.
+The combination of low prices and friendly service is basic to Walmart's success.

+#### Walmart also has the Walmart Foundation, which sponsors numerous good causes.
+Among their programs are high school scholarships, fundraising for local hospitals and sick children, environmental concerns and community "matching grant" outreach.

+#### So, what's not to like about Walmart?
+The main complaint is that their business style is extremely aggressive.
+Walmart's attitudes towards manufacturers and suppliers are: "You do it our way, or we won't do business with you".
+This puts Walmart at an advantage over smaller retails who don't have the same retailing power.

+#### Walmart has been known to demand that its suppliers provide products at discount for Walmart store openings; levy fines for shipment errors; tell manufacturers what products, styles and colors to make, etc.

+#### Walmart expects product delivery in two days, and expects manufacturers to cooperate with its promotional and retailing strategies.
+In effect any company that works with Walmart becomes one of their employees.

+#### Any company, which so dominates one area of the market, will have a lot of power.
+So far, Walmart has been successful in getting what it wants, and providing customers with what they want.

 ## Day 13
 #### Nowadays, the telephone has become a very complex instrument; it rivals the computer as to the number of possible uses.